dstoppacher/dstoppacher.github.io/_posts/2021-01-07-A-testrun-on-merger-trees.md

 <blockquote><b>Summary:</b> In this post we study the redshift evolution of main progenitor halos in the Cholla simulation and show how we can easily construct merger trees of the same progenitor using two identification numbers provided by the halo finder itself.</blockquote>

-### Objectives of this testrun
+### Objectives of this test run

-In this testrun we aim to test if we can produce a valid merger tree of the main progenitor halos using only
+In this test run we aim to test if we can produce a valid merger tree of the main progenitor halos using only

 1) the <b>ROCKSTAR</b> halo finder (<a href="https://ui.adsabs.harvard.edu/#abs/2013ApJ...762..109B">Behroozi et al. 2013a</a>) to identify the halos

-2) the descendent identification numbers (IDs) -- <tt>descIDs</tt> provided by <b>ROCKSTAR</b> to link halos between snaphots.
+2) the descendant identification numbers (IDs) -- <tt>descIDs</tt> provided by <b>ROCKSTAR</b> to link halos between snapshots.
 This ID represents the ID of the same halo in the next snapshot (moved forward in time).

 These merger tree will only use the <tt>descID</tt> to make a connection between halos as a simple approach.
-Note that no tree builder alorithm was used therefore the merger tree was not fixed for e.g. missing links between snapshots or filling and correcting missing halos.
+Note that no tree builder algorithm was used therefore the merger tree was not fixed for e.g. missing links between snapshots or filling and correcting missing halos.
 See <a href="https://ui.adsabs.harvard.edu/#abs/2013ApJ...763...18B">Behroozi et al. 2013b</a> for details on that topic.

 ### Task overview